steveseguin/vdo.ninja/install.md

 - https://invite.cam (via URL obfuscation option)
 - https://backup.vdo.ninja (fully backup hosted)
-- https://rtc.ninja (de-branded version of vdo.ninja)

 There's also the Github-hosted version, which mirrors the master branch of the code repo. https://steveseguin.github.io/vdo.ninja/  You can use this hosted version or fork VDO.Ninja and host it yourself in the same way via Github Pages; it's free and can be done within minutes.
+I provide a video guide on how to do this here, https://www.youtube.com/watch?v=uYLKkX2_flY, and it's what I recommend for most users looking to deploy their own version of VDO.Ninja.

 For those wanting a private TURN server setup, you can load the settings for those via the URL parameters.
 If infrequently needing a private TURN, this is a great solution.
 You can also use URL forwarding services to load up a customized link to VDO.Ninja, with URL parameters already included, such as https://invite.mypersonaldomain.com , which might secretly resolve to https://vdo.ninja/?room=myRoom&hash=3423&label or such.